 If you're turned down, you don't normally have any right to appeal.
 Being eligible doesn't mean you'll automatically get help.
-You may be turned down due to limited funding, even though you meet the charity's criteria, although this means you may be able to apply again to the same charity in the future.
+You may be turned down due to limited funding, even though you meet the charity's criteria.
+If so, you may be able to apply again to the same charity in the future.